Powell says 1970s-style inflation is unlikely, Why Sonic Healthcare is a hold: ASX to dip

 The moves followed Wall St with Energy as the best performer up 2.2 per cent led by Worley (ASX:WOR)

 jumped 4.5 per cent as oil prices continue to rise.
-Big growth names dipped with Zip Co (ASX:Z1P)
+Big growth names dipped as Zip Co (ASX:Z1P)

 fell 1.6 per cent while healthcare giant CSL (ASX:CSL)